Double Bull Basin and Portal Lions

-Recent findings indicate that the rock of the bull basin was possibly originated from a nearby granite hillside that served as a quary for Hittites (M. Gözen Sevinç, Arkeoloji ve Sanat).
+Recent findings indicate that the rock of the bull basin was possibly originated from a nearby granite hillside that served as a quarry during the Hittite period (M. Gözen Sevinç, Arkeoloji ve Sanat).
 The location known as Sivrikale (also called Güneş Çöğü) is a hillside covered with massive granite blocks between the villages of Savcılıebeyit and Savcılıkışla.
-Couple of unfinished gate lions also found at the same site.
-Second row of the pictures below show one of them in situ, next to the rock from where it was cut.
-Both lions are about 2.5 meter in length and 1.7 meter in height and are currently decorating the museum entrance at Japanese Institute of Anatolian Archaeology.
+A couple of unfinished gate lions were found at the same site.
+The second row of the pictures below show one of them in situ, next to the rock from where it was cut.
+Both lions are about 2.5 meters in length and 1.7 meters in height and are currently decorating the museum entrance at the Japanese Institute of Anatolian Archaeology.

 Click on the pictures for larger images.

 |The Double bull basin at Hirfanlı|

 Bartsch, G. "Eine neue chetitische Skulptur in Mittel-Anatolian," AfO 9, 1933: 5052.

 Güterbock, H. G. "Das Stierbecken von Dokuz," IstMitt 19-20, 1969-70: 93- 95 and pls.
 1314.

 Sevinç, M. G. "Kırşehir Kızılırmak Yayı İçinde Üç Hitit Anıtı," Arkeoloji ve Sanat 92, 1999: 3341.

 Sevinç, M. G. "Kırşehir Kızılırmak Yayı İçinde Üç Hitit Yontusu," Araştırma Sonuçları Toplantısı 18.2, 1996: 16980.